apoorva-upadhyaya/Research_Work/identify_viralTweets/readme.txt

 virTweets_5min_Interval.py: sort all the tweets as per their creatime timestamp.
 All the tweets,corresponding author and text are divided into 5min interval upto 1 hour starting from the first tweet of the event.

-create_diction_viral_nv_frequency.py: creates viral and non-viral dictionary with tweet id as key and frequency of retweets per time interval
+create_diction_viral_nv_frequency.py: creates viral and non-viral tweet information dictionaries.
+These are used for further calculation of all the features.